SoftUni-Internal/interactive-content/EN/02-Compenents-Deep-Dive/01-Component-Lifecycle.md

 It is important to know the **order** in which these methods are performed.

 For example, in the **mounting phase**, the constructor is called first, then the page is rendered, and then `componentDidMount` is called.

 [/slide]

+[slide]
+# Component Mounting

+Each component can go through these three phases of **Mounting**, **Updating**, **Unmounting** at some point of its lifecycle.

+But to load a component in the browser, it always goes through **Mounting**.

+When a component goes through **Mounting**, these four methods are executed, and they are executed in **a specific order:**

+- **Constructor:** this method is called first, and we can place any code that we would want to run when the component is initialized.

+- **static getDerivedStateFromProps:** this method is rarely executed, but when it is executed it must be executed after the constructor.

+His only job is to take the properties from the constructor and put them in state

+- **Render:** this method renders the content in the browser, the HTML that will be displayed.

+This method is mandatory and without it, there is no way to preview a web page.

+- **componentDidMount:** after HTML is rendered, we can send functions with which we can fetch data, or to log data in the console.

+This is one of the most widely used methods in ReactJS.

+[/slide]